samuel-book/samuel_shap_paper_1/_sources/introduction/odds_prob.md

 ## A worked example in predicting use of thrombolysis in stroke

 The example below shows how six patient features change the model prediction of a patient receiving thrombolysis, from a baseline of 25% (with nothing known about the patient) to 95% after the contribution of six features.
 The relative contribution of each feature is made clear by its SHAP value.
-SHAP are additive in their effects.
+SHAP are additive in their effects; for example if one feature has a SHAP of +1.5, the influence of that feature on the model prediction would be exactly cancelled out by three other features with SHAP values of -0.5.

 | Patient feature and value        | SHAP | Shift | Odds  | Probability |
 |----------------------------------|------|-------|-------|-------------|